New homes

 What paperwork do I need to put my home on the market?

 It is a legal requirement that all properties in England and Wales are marketed with an Energy Performance Certificate.
 This measures the energy efficiency of a property on a scale of A-G and is valid for 10 years.
 You can check a property rating on the national EPC register.
-Davis Tate can arrange for an EPC to be carried out for you.
+JNP can arrange for an EPC to be carried out for you.

 You will also need any documentation for any work completed on the property, including FENSA certificates for doors and windows, certification of gas appliances and electrical work and any planning permission or building certifications.